mihirpatel20-mp/Travel-Agency-Chatbot/README.md

 This repo was used for the frontend code: https://github.com/hitchcliff/front-end-chatjs

 Initially, I watched the tutorial linked above and made significant enhancements by following the provided guidance.
-The enhancements reflect my work while crediting the original resource.
+The enhancements reflect my work while crediting the original source.